beyz09/gazebo_simulation/README.md

 # gazebo simulation
- models and worlds for autonomous car project
+ models and worlds for autonomous vehicle project